 Municipal Branding & Coat of Arms

-The municipal brand was developed in 2008 to identify the Corporation of Delta as a modern, responsive organization and to signify Delta's natural environment.
+The municipal brand was developed in 2008 to identify the City of Delta as a modern, responsive organization and to signify Delta's natural environment.
 The brand also serves to unite the three communities of Ladner, North Delta and Tsawwassen under a common theme while, at the same time, celebrating their unique qualities.

 The 'bulrush' brand, which was approved by Delta Council on February 4, 2008, is an official mark used by all Departments for the day-to-day administration and business activities of the municipality, including business cards, stationery, website, brochures, newspaper advertisements, municipal vehicles, clothing, wayfinding signage and street banners.